Alison Schwagmeyer: Return to Australia (2016–2020)

 After some time away from the game, Schwagmeyer returned to Australia in 2016 to play for the Lakeside Lightning in the SBL.
 She produced a number of standout performances despite playing through injury most of the season.
 She averaged 20.6 points, 6.6 rebounds, 3.4 assists and 2.5 steals per game in 23 contests, and was named the SBL's Most Valuable Player.

 Schwagmeyer returned to the Lightning in 2017 as co-captain.
-She helped the Lightning improve from 11–11 to 17–5; played for the South All-Stars in the WSBL All-Star Game; won five Player of the Week awards; and won her second straight SBL MVP award to go with All-Star Five and All-Defensive Five honors.
+She helped the Lightning improve from 11–11 to 17–5; played for the South All-Stars in the SBL All-Star Game; won five Player of the Week awards; and won her second straight SBL MVP award to go with All-Star Five and All-Defensive Five honors.
 In 27 games, she averaged 21.9 points, 8.4 rebounds and 4.6 assists per game.

 Following the 2017 SBL season, there were hopes of Schwagmeyer joining the Perth Lynx of the Women's National Basketball League (WNBL) for the 2017–18 season after she had applied to become a permanent resident in Australia.
 The lengthy process meant she was unable to be part of the full squad due to import restrictions, but an injury to import guard Courtney Williams led to Schwagmeyer making her WNBL debut on October 27, 2017.
 She stepped straight into the starting five and had a big impact with her defensive energy against the Dandenong Rangers.
 She finished with 10 points in the 88–78 win, including seven consecutive points from late in the third quarter to early in the final period.
 Delays in her permanent residency application saw Schwagmeyer watch from the sidelines for the remainder of the season.
 She was subsequently named the recipient of the Perth Lynx Coaches' Award.